elyra-ai/elyra/docs/source/user_guide/pipelines.md

 Shared memory to be allocated on the pod where the component is executed.
    - Format:
      - _Memory size_: Custom shared memory size in gigabytes (10<sup>9</sup> bytes).
 The Kubernetes default is used if set to zero.
-   - Shared memory size is ignored when the pipeline is executed locally.
+   - Shared memory size is ignored when the pipeline is executed with the `local` runtime option.

 ### Running pipelines